arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-ttn/content.md

 Let's take a closer look at these sections:

-- **Application Overview** and Application EUIS: in order to use this app, you'll need the Application ID and its join EUI.
+- **Application Overview**: in order to use this app, you'll need the Application ID and a device specific AppKey.
 An EUI is a globally unique identifier for networks, gateways applications and devices.
 The EUIs are used to identify all parts of the LoRaWAN inside the backend server.
 - **End devices**: here you can see and manage all the associated devices (e.g. your Portenta H7 with Vision Shield LoRa, Arduino MKR WAN 1300 or MKR WAN 1310), or proceed with the registration of a new one.
-Registering a new device lets you generate an AppEUI and AppKey.
+Registering a new device lets you generate an AppEUI and an AppKey.
 - **Collaborators**: here you can see and manage all the app collaborators.
 To integrate with other collaborative platforms or to manage access rights to the app with other TTN registered profiles.
 - **API keys**: here you can create an API key, it's the most sensible information.
 It is basically the key to gain access to your app, so keep it safe.